zmitry/redux-form-antd/README.md

 - TextField
 ## Usage

-Rather than import your component class from `material-ui`, import it from `redux-form-material-ui` and then pass the component class directly to the `component` prop of `Field`.
+Rather than import your component class from `antd`, import it from `redux-form-antd` and then pass the component class directly to the `component` prop of `Field`.

 ```js